ipab-rad/saifer-surgery/README.md

 - Bug fixes, code cleanups and functionality improvements are encouraged, along with testing and documenting
 - At the moment, the preferred integration strategy is:
-  - Build standalone library/ tool with core functionality (eg. [visual IRL approach](https://github.com/ipab-rad/visual_irl/tree/4bd514caab754971353f7e77a481f564f747c311)) and link using a git submodule
+  - Build standalone library/ tool with core functionality (eg. [visual IRL](https://github.com/ipab-rad/visual_irl/tree/4bd514caab754971353f7e77a481f564f747c311)) and link using a git submodule
   - Develop a small app showing how to use this functionality (eg. [autonomous ultrasound scanner](https://github.com/ipab-rad/saifer-surgery/tree/master/src/saif_apps/src/ultrasound_imager))
   - Document both with READMEs
 ___